garfbradaz/garfbradaz.github.io/_posts/2019-02-17-Episode-5-JSON-API-ASP.NET-Modelling-Controller-And-Unit-Tests-BookStore.md

 RUN dotnet publish src/api/BookStoreApp.WebApi.csproj -o /publish
 ```

-We run what we ran on the commandline early (see no magic).
-This will run out unit tests, then if they pass, we will publish a new release ready for our 2nd stage to use, by running  `dotnet publish` and outputting to a new `/publish` directory.
+We run what we ran on the commandline earlier (see no magic).
+This will run our unit tests, then if they pass, we will publish a new release ready for our 2nd stage to use, by running  `dotnet publish` and outputting to a new `/publish` directory.

 Run again using the following and see your test success!

 ```bash
  docker build -t test-ep5 .
 ```

+If these unit tests fail, we will see the same as we did previously, so you can see how this all ties in.
+And just ecause we run our tests in docker, `dotnet` is still behaving the same.
+No docker magic.

 ### Running your application